-Raymarine e7D has an average rating of
+Raymarine e7D has an average rating of 1.8 out of 5 based on 5 user reviews.

 Small boat navigation is better with a simple yet high performance multi-function compact GPS chart plotter and digital fish finder.
 The Raymarine e7D is one of the most advanced options on the market which is also available in the mid cost range for plotters and fish finders.
 It is highly specialized to work in nearly every environment with real time data.
 Fetching fish data is possible with only a few selections.